Winthrop Rockefeller: Personal life

 An article in Texas Monthly alleges Candace Johnson née Weatherby, later to become the well-known Houston socialite Candy Mossler, was involved with Winthrop Rockefeller during his military service in the South.

 On February 14, 1948, Winthrop married actress Jievute "Bobo" Paulekiute (September 6, 1916 – May 19, 2008).
 She was previously married to Boston Brahmin socialite John Sears Jr. The wedding took place in Florida, and at the reception, a choir sang Negro spirituals.
 On September 17, 1948, she gave birth to their son, Winthrop Paul "Win" Rockefeller.
 The couple separated in 1950 and divorced in 1954.
 Bobo got custody of Win.

+Winthrop was given the Marcel Breuer House at Pocantico after that house was relocated to his family's estate, Kykuit, in 1950.
+However, he did not spend much time at Kykuit in adulthood.

 On June 11, 1956, Rockefeller wed the Seattle-born socialite Jeanette Edris (1918–1997).
-She had two children, Bruce and Ann Bartley, from a previous marriage.
+She had two children, Bruce and Anne Bartley, from a previous marriage.
 Winthrop and Jeanette had no children together and divorced shortly after he left the governorship in 1971.
 As the state's First Lady, Jeanette Rockefeller took a special interest in mental health issues.

 In September 1972, Rockefeller was diagnosed with inoperable pancreatic cancer and endured a devastating round of chemotherapy.
 When he returned to Arkansas the populace was shocked at his gaunt and haggard appearance.
 Winthrop Rockefeller died February 22, 1973, in Palm Springs, California, at the age of sixty.
 His body was cremated, and his ashes were interred at Winrock Farms in Morrilton, Arkansas.